NikosDouras/fastapi_course/README.md

 I built a social-media-like platform where users can register, log in and create-edit-delete-like posts.
 The app is dockerized and also running on render.
-You can test it using postman but I STRONGLY suggest using the "Swagger UI" tool. since the app is running on render you don't even need to run the Docker to test it.
+You can test it using postman but I STRONGLY suggest using the "Swagger UI" tool.
+Since the app is running on render you don't even need to run the Docker to test it.

 ---Using Swagger UI---